 The first stage: recruitment on and off campus

-Hiring partner Kerri Ann Law tells us: “We attend OCIs at approximately 15 schools, attend IP and diversity job fairs and review resumes that candidates send to us directly or through formal resume collections offered by law schools.
+Hiring partner Kerri Ann Law tells us: “We attend OCIs at approximately 13 schools, attend IP and diversity job fairs and review resumes that candidates send to us directly or through formal resume collections offered by law schools.
 The firm also hires law clerks every year.”
 Associates assured us: “The firm’s not elitist and people here have more diverse school backgrounds than other firms.”
 Naturally, an interest in the firm’s specialist practice is essential during interview.
 Law adds: “OCIs are typically conducted by a partner or a very senior lawyer at the firm.
 We also try to send alumni when possible.”
-Law says the firm is looking for students “who have performed well at a high academic level, are involved their communities in and out of school and have demonstrated leadership qualities.”
+Law says the firm is looking for students “who have performed well at a high academic level, are involved in their communities in and out of school and have demonstrated leadership qualities.”

 Top tips for this stage:

 “Make a connection.
 OCI interviewers see a lot of candidates in a short time and you need to stand out.” – hiring partner Kerri Ann Law.

 At the callback stage, “students typically meet with four attorneys, two more senior lawyers and two more junior lawyers.
 We try to match department interest if indicated by the student.”
-At this point, Law explains, “Kramer looks for the complete package.
+At this point, Law explains, “Kramer Levin looks for the complete package.
 We have a very small program and want our summer associates to be long-term success stories.
 We look for students who are smart, well-spoken, engaged and interested in our firm.
 They need to explain why they want to work at Kramer Levin, and they should be prepared to discuss legal issues that interest them.”
-In addition, our associate sources tell us: “The firm is very conscious of maintaining its culture and being a place where people are friendly, humble and eager to learn.”
+In addition, our associate sources tell us: “The firm is very conscious of maintaining its culture.
+We are looking for people who are friendly, humble, inclusive and eager to learn.”

 Top tips for this stage: